alexzerah/stencil-iim/readme.md

 #About us
 We are a team of young Stencil enthusiasts !
-We work in la Defense, and enjoy the parisian life #DevLife #HealthyWorkEnvironment Follow us in the street !
+We work in la Defense, and enjoy the parisian life #DevLife #HealthyWorkEnvironment Follow us in the street if you are a psycho !

 # Ionic PWA Toolkit